juliavantol/practice/README.md

-# practice
+# Practice Projects
-A place for some practice projects to work on my skills
+This is just a repository for me to put in some projects to work on my programming skills